lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ### Pre-conference excursion

+TODO.
 We will operate a first-come first-served policy

 ### Cancellation policy